Krasko25/Obsidian-Sync/Archive/Tdiary.md

 1) I'm grateful to myself for putting my sleep above other things.
 2) Being able not to be angry with myself for missing my dailies is also a good thing.
 3) I do routines to fix my scoliosis every day (though, I do it in different time because of my inconsistent sleep).
+==January 11th, 2023==
+Today I was able to wake up way earlier than I usually do.
+I did all my dailies and had a lesson with my English teacher (actually I have one almost every day, but usually don't write about it).
+Though, I was not able to finish the project, that I was talking about, because I spend quite some time playing with friends.

+Tomorrow my online classes are starting.
+It will be hard to combine my new habits and preparation for exams together with doing homework for my school, but I'll do my best.

+A gesture of gratitude:
+- I am grateful to myself for being able to spare some time to spend with my friends.
+- I did a good job reading today.
+I flew into the process and was reading for 70 minutes, which is more than usual.
+- I will fall asleep at relatively early time.